bonni208/Business_Ethics/Business_Ethics.md

 [[ ]] Discrimination in business
 [[ ]] Exploitation of employees

-The concept of stewardship means responsibly managing [[resources]] and relationships.

-When ethical conflicts arise in business, considering Imago Dei can guide [[conflict]] resolution processes.

-Imago Dei encourages ethical accountability and [[social]] responsibility in business practices.

 What does the term cultural humility refer to?

 [[X]] Recognizing the limitations of one's cultural perspective [[ ]] Being proud of one's own culture
 [[ ]] Ignoring other cultures
 [[ ]] Promoting cultural superiority

-According to Don Miguel Ruiz, "Nothing others do is because of you.
-What others say and do is a projection of their own [[reality]], their own dream."

 ---